 However, remember that each state has its regulations, so you must check for both.

-Yes, you can request Extended Benefits once your regular unemployment benefits are over.
+You can request Extended Benefits once your regular unemployment benefits are over.
 This will vary between states, however, most of them provide 13 weeks of Extended Benefits when is necessary.

 This extension is mostly given when states are facing high periods of unemployment.
 However, if you qualify for regular benefits, that does not mean that you automatically qualify for Extended Benefits; the requirements are different.